bakou912/SmartHome343Team18/README.md

 #### Frontend

+First make sure you have a recent version of `Nodejs` installed on your machine.

 ## Available Scripts
 To install all the dependecies make sure to run the following command in the frontend project directory `frontend`: